 Please tell me about your most recent job.
 What was your position, the company, your duties, the team you’ve been on, and the big projects handled?
 (Repeat for the last few jobs)

-For each position, record title, promotions, basic duties, 360deg team chart, impact, challenges faced, and any recognition received.
+For each position, record title, promotions, responsibilities, team structure, impact, challenges faced, and any recognition received.

 Ask why the person changed jobs (look for a pattern of career growth)